foroughsh/KTH-traces/README.md

 14) Forough Shahab Samani, Hannes Larsson, Simon Damberg, Andreas Johnsson, Rolf Stadler, "Comparing Transfer Learning and Rollout for Policy Adaptation in a Changing Network Environment," NOMS 2024-2024 IEEE/IFIP Network Operations and Management Symposium, 2024.
 15) Laura Macià Coll, "Efficiently Learning the System Model for Microservice-based Applications," master thesis, KTH Royal Institute of Technology, (2024).

 The last set of traces is related to an open-source application called "online boutique" (https://github.com/GoogleCloudPlatform/microservices-demo).
 This data set is collected by Maria Halvarsson.
 The data set is **"Online_boutique_application.zip"**.
-This data set is used in Maria's thesis.
+These datasets are explained and used in Maria's thesis.

 16) Maria Halvarsson, "Learning End-to-End QoS Metrics for a Microservice Application," master thesis, KTH Royal Institute of Technology, (2024).